About the Program

 The Connecticut General Assembly Internship Program is administered by the statutorily created Committee on Legislative Staff Internships (CGS-2-84), along with the Internship Committee Director.

 Since 1980, the Committee has retained the services of an administrator to serve as Director.
-The Director is responsible for the implementation of the Committee’s policies, administration and facilitation of the Legislative Internship Program (LIP), coordination and council of interns, as well as monitoring of intern performance and evaluation.
+The Director is responsible for the implementation of the Committee’s policies, administration and facilitation of the Legislative Internship Program (LIP), coordination and council of interns, as well as monitoring and reporting on intern performance and evaluation.

 Selection and Placement

 Selection is made by the Committee on Legislative Staff Internships.
 The Committee will interview candidates and decide who will be offered an internship for the coming legislative session.
 A workable and mutually beneficial relationship between legislator and intern is a major goal of the interview process.

 Although students from all disciplines are considered, preference is given to upperclassmen, and students whose experience and academic background offer some preparation for the work they will undertake.
 In addition, some consideration is given to contributions which the applicant has made to his or her college and community, as well as the applicability of the internship to future career goals.

-If interested in applying, you should do the following:
+If interested in applying, please do the following:

-- Complete and submit the online application.
+- Complete the online application process.
 The application for the coming program year is posted in the preceding September on this website.
 Click here for full details on our application procedure.